davidegat/Lotus123-on-reMarkable/README.md

 <li>Graphic issues: try to f-ck around with INSTALL.EXE, try different graphic settings and you will be fine!
 <li>I managed to attach a virtual ethernet in BOCHS, then I tried to configure BOCHS to use reMarkable dhcp server running for usb interfaces, with still no results.
 It is not so necessary, but it would be fine to dowload dos software directly from your reMarkaDOS with the LINKS browser  ;) let me know if you can.
 <li>Some dos software require a mouse or it will not run.
 FreeDOS offers "cutemouse" software, but everything I tried resulted only in a mouse recognized by FreeDOS, with no results while running on the reMarkable tablet.
 So forget this mouse based software, and have fun with the tiny yaft keyboard :(
 <li>If you set too much memory, cores or ips on your BOCHS machine, Lotus startup will be even slower (!), in my setup 512 megs even prevent BOCHS  from booting.
-I found out that <br><b>megs: 320</b><br><b>vga: extension=vbe, update_freq=5, realtime=1</b><br><b>cpu: count=2, ips=25000000</b><br>works just fine for me, and Lotus starts up more quickly!
+I found out that <br><code>megs: 320</code><br><code>vga: extension=vbe, update_freq=5, realtime=1</code><br><code>cpu: count=2, ips=25000000</code><br>works just fine for me, and Lotus starts up more quickly!

-<li><b>An easter egg: in Lotus 123 the 3 reMarkable buttons work, the middle one brings you to the first cell, the side buttons lets you move left and right through cells and menu.
+<li><b>Easter egg: in Lotus 123 the 3 reMarkable buttons work, the middle one brings you to the first cell, the side buttons lets you move left and right through cells and menu.
 Nice, isn't it?</b>
 <h2>How to stop BOCHS once launched?</h2>
 <h3>Via terminal:</h3> ssh again to your reMarkable and kill BOCHS, or install tmux to have access a second shell if you run your Lotus via ssh.
 A simple script to get the PID and kill it right away is included in the repository.
 <h3>On reMarkable:</h3> simply kill your oxide FreeDOS app the regular way (long press on icon and kill button), BOCHS will die too.<br>
 Due to the command line options, BOCHS will ignore .lock files remaining when BOCHS is killed, so it can start again the next time without lock errors.<br>
 Note: you can leave it running, it will not impact on your device performance, plus, once you tap again on the FreeDOS icon the same istance will come back, without running a new one.
 I usually leave it open once rM starts, and use it throughout the day.
   <h2>Just to be clear</h2>
 I could simply upload the BOCHS c: drive image of my full system, and let you run it without any fuss on your reMarkable, but... no?
 I just can't spread copyrighted software.
 Anyway, you can of course backup the c.img file to restore it in case of an update or else, or just to put it into another rM of your own.
-To backup your setup, just use scp: <b>scp "root@your-remarkable-ip:/home/root/freedos-img/*" .</b> (don't forget the last dot).<br><br>
+To backup your setup, just use scp: <code>scp "root@your-remarkable-ip:/home/root/freedos-img/*" .</code> (don't forget the last dot).<br><br>
 Enjoy.<br>
 Gat.